Vonage/vonage-node-sdk/packages/sms/v2_TO_v3_MIGRATION_GUIDE.md

 ## Setup

 ### With the Vonage Server SDK
 If you are using the main Vonage Node Server SDK, you will need to configure it using a Vonage API Key and Secret.
 The setup is the same for any other key/secret-based application.
-The applications client will then be available as `vonage.sms`.
+The SMS client will then be available as `vonage.sms`.

 ```js
 const Vonage = require('@vonage/server-sdk');